NASA TV: Broadcast television affiliates

 As NASA TV is a service of the federal government of the United States, its programming is considered in the public domain for any organization or person to use as they see fit; for instance the paid programming network LifehacksDRTV and WMGM-TV uses NASA TV's educational blocks to fulfill their FCC E/I requirements for their individual station or network affiliates.
 A list of known rebroadcasters is available on the website RabbitEars.

 Awards

 In 2009, NASA TV received two Emmy Awards.
 On January 24, the Midsouth Chapter of the Academy of Television Arts & Sciences awarded NASA TV and the Marshall Space Flight Center with the Governor's Award for Lifetime Achievement in recognition of NASA's 50th anniversary.
-On August 22, NASA TV was awarded a national Primetime Emmy Award, the Philo T. Farnsworth Award, for engineering excellence in recognition of the 40th anniversary of Apollo 11's first television broadcast from the surface of the moon.
+On August 22, NASA TV was awarded a national Primetime Emmy Award, the Philo T. Farnsworth Award, for engineering excellence in recognition of the 40th anniversary of Apollo 11's first television broadcast from the surface of the Moon.

+Closure

+In July 2023, NASA announced NASA+, an on-demand streaming service that runs content similar to NASA TV.
+NASA TV ran parallel to NASA+ until July 29, 2024, when NASA announced NASA TV would cease operations on August 28.
+On August 26, 2024, NASA TV's final schedule was released, with the linear channel's final program scheduled to be "Artemis I: The Documentary".